MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_CloseAndReopen:bool -** Was this document closed and reopened?

-  - **Data_ClpDocHasDrmDoc:bool** - Whether the associated CLP document has a DRM document
+  - **Data_ClpDocHasDrmDoc:bool** - Whether the document has a DRM document

-  - **Data_ClpDocHasIdentity:bool**  - Whether the associated CLP document has identity info
+  - **Data_ClpDocHasIdentity:bool**  - Whether the document has identity info (used to get and set sensitivity labels)

-  - **Data_ClpDocHasSessionMetadata:bool** – Whether the associated CLP document has working label metadata from the session
+  - **Data_ClpDocHasSessionMetadata:bool** – Whether the document has working sensitivity label metadata from the session

-  - **Data_ClpDocHasSpoMetadata:bool** - Whether the associated CLP document has label metadata from SPO via IMetadataCache
+  - **Data_ClpDocHasSpoMetadata:bool** - Whether the document has sensitivity label metadata from SPO via IMetadataCache

-  - **Data_ClpDocHasSpoPackage:bool** – Whether the associated CLP document has label metadata from SPO via IPackage
+  - **Data_ClpDocHasSpoPackage:bool** – Whether the document has sensitivity label metadata from SPO via IPackage

-  - **Data_ClpDocIsProtected:bool** - Whether or not the associated CLP document is protected by IRM
+  - **Data_ClpDocIsProtected:bool** - Whether or not the document is protected by IRM

-  - **Data_ClpDocMetadataSource:int** - Enum specifying where label metadata is from (IRM, OPC part, Sharepoint etc)
+  - **Data_ClpDocMetadataSource:int** - Enum specifying where sensitivity label metadata is from (IRM, OPC part, Sharepoint etc)

-  - **Data_ClpDocNeedsUpconversion:bool** - Whether the associated CLP document needs to upconvert label data from the custom.xml part
+  - **Data_ClpDocNeedsUpconversion:bool** - Whether the document needs to upconvert sensitivity label data from the custom.xml part

-  - **Data_ClpDocNumFailedSetLabels:int** - Count of labels that failed to set on the document
+  - **Data_ClpDocNumFailedSetLabels:int** - Count of sensitivity labels that failed to set on the document

-  - **Data_ClpDocSessionMetadataDirty:bool** - Whether the associated CLP document has working label metadata that has been dirtied
+  - **Data_ClpDocSessionMetadataDirty:bool** - Whether the document has working sensitivity label metadata that has been dirtied

-  - **Data_ClpDocWasInTrustBoundary:bool** – Whether the associated CLP document was in the trust boundary
+  - **Data_ClpDocWasInTrustBoundary:bool** – Whether the document was in the trust boundary (allowing for coauthoring on documents protected by sensitivity labels)

   - **Data\_DetachedDuration:long -** Time for which Activity was detached/not running